 Given the Project area is primarily cultivated land adjacent to the current operating landfill footprint, there is little expected impact on wildlife habitat and habitat effectiveness.
-Tervita will take into consideration when wildlife are most vulnerable (i.e. nesting or fledgling season) prior to any tree removal activities.
+Tervita will take into consideration when wildlife are most vulnerable (i.e. nesting or fledgling season) prior to any tree removal activities (Restricted Activity Period is between May 1 - August 10).